-Any bypass taking traffic through the Valleyview silt bluffs where residents want to create natural parkland would be years in the offing, a ministry spokeswoman said Friday.
+Any bypass taking traffic through the Valleyview silt bluffs where residents want to create natural parkland would be years in the offing, says a ministry spokesperson.

 Kate Trotter with the Ministry of Transportation and Infrastructure said the bypass as an alternative route on the east side of Kamloops was developed in the mid-1990s and is included in the City's official community plan as a potential alignment.

-However, the Trans-Canada Highway widening initiative, called Cache Creek to the Rockies in the 1990s, hasn’t seen any work undertaken by the province in more than a decade.
+However, the Trans-Canada Highway widening plan, called Cache Creek to the Rockies in the 1990s, hasn't seen any work undertaken by the province in more than a decade.

 Any work would be years off because the ministry hasn't purchased any rights of way, she said, adding the Valleyview corridor is generally considered safe and efficient.

 The Valleyview Community Association approached Kamloops City council earlier this week to ask that the first steps be taken in getting the lands designated as park.
 If all the land mapped out is included, the park would span 1,000 hectares.